flybywiresim/docs/docs/fbw-a32nx/feature-guides/gsxintegration/index.md

 ## Description

 !!! warning "Please Note"
-    This guide covers GSX Integration and the features available in the latest FlyByWire [Development Version](../../fbw-versions.md#development-version-recommended) and [Experimental Version](../../fbw-versions.md#experimental-version).
+    This guide covers GSX Integration and the features available in the latest FlyByWire [Development Version](../../fbw-versions.md#development-version-recommended).

     If you use the FlyByWire Stable version, you might not have these features available.